-I have successfuly tutored many aspects of the Business Studies courses in as you can see in the respects below and also in the interactive quizzes I have published for GCSE and A Level .
+I have a USP (Unique Selling Point)!
+Not only do I know the Business syllabuses back to front but I also have real personal front line experience of working in almost every business department.
+I have successfully tutored many pupils in the Business Studies courses as you can see in the respects below and also in the interactive quizzes and slide-packs I have published for GCSE and A Level and Entrpreneurs.
 The following essential, key elements form the basis of my Business lesson plans, tailored to student needs:

 For GCSE, AS and A Level Business Studies:

-With almost all of the Business ratios I have personal real life business work experience of using these very ratios for analysis, decisions, peformance monitoring.
+With almost all of the Business ratios I have personal real life business work experience of using these very ratios for analysis, decisions, performance monitoring and training manages and workers alike to use them.
 For instance for fixed and variable cost, debtor days, working capital, capacity utilisation among others I have designed and run hundreds of company reports in the manufacturing, oil and gas, leasing, retail and charity sectors.
 In one past paper case study of a real blue-chip I can almost recognise my own name !